FruitbatM/trail-run-adventures/TESTING.md

 3. Select one product from shop tab and one product from Trail running holidays and add them to the cart.
 4. Click on the 'Secure checkout' button.
 5. Fill out the checkout form as instructed.
-6. Order confirmation is received upon order completition.
+6. Order confirmation is received upon order competition.
-7. User recieves Order Confirmation in email inbox.
+7. User receives Order Confirmation in email inbox.

 **Expected Result:**
-Ordering process goes smoothly and the user will receive the order confirmation.
+Ordering process goes smoothly, and the user will receive the order confirmation.

 **Actual Result:**
-Ordering process went smoothly and the user received the order confirmation.
+Ordering process went smoothly, and the user received the order confirmation.

 **Pass/Fail:**
 Pass